What Is a Links Golf Course? The Real Definition and Common Misconceptions of Links

 links vs regular golf courses

 What is the difference between links golf and regular?
-A “regular” or “woodland” golf course is commonly referred to as a parkland golf course.
-The main differences are that a parkland golf course is heavily developed by an architect and is not as natural as a links golf course.
+A “regular” golf course, often referred to as a parkland course, is heavily designed and developed by an architect, whereas a links course retains a more natural, wind-swept terrain with minimal landscaping.

 Where Did Links Golf Courses Start?